 Learn the Law

 Private practices are small businesses in the eyes of the state.
-You’ll need to consider various regulation areas to ensure everything is running according to the law.
+You must consider various regulation areas to ensure everything follows the law.
 For instance:

 - Qualifications.
 Make sure that you have the professional licenses necessary for providing your services.